OctopusMuffin/mgr/README.md

 # Master's Thesis
 An algorithm for automatic ultrasonographic image segmentation; with an interface for counting tumor area and its vascularization without the need for manually outlining its mask.

 Repository includes two approaches to automatic segmentation of ultrasound images from small animals: deep learning and non-deep learning.
 High-resolution ultrasound data used for training and testing were obtained by Agnieszka Drzał (Jagiellonian University).
+A. Drzał is the author of the first version of a program for quantitative analysis of tumors.

 <img width="934" alt="image" src="https://github.com/octpsmon/mgr/assets/78450868/4d4563fa-dbaa-45e4-b34f-1e4c299551e5">